Ginaroberg/DSC-180B-Capstone-B13/README.md

     ```

 3. **Running the Code**
-   Once the environment is set up, you should be able to proceed with running the models on a Jupyter Notebook.
-Each model involves
-   training that may take a long time to run if on a device lacking a CUDA capable GPU.
-If unable to run on environment, or runtime takes
+   Once the environment is set up, you should be able to proceed with running the models in the Jupyter Notebook or use the provided script.
+Each model involves training that may take a long time to run if on a device lacking a CUDA capable GPU.
-   too long, a pdf output has been provided of the results of running the Notebook.